-Weixi and Kenneth also appreciated Scylla’s ability to better handle massive spikes in traffic.
+Weixi and Kenneth also appreciated ScyllaDB’s ability to better handle massive spikes in traffic.
 Because in a 30 minute window on a Sunday, a single player injury in the real world can cause a huge amount of traffic in a fantasy sports system designed for more than a million active players.

 Now Sleeper uses ScyllaDB for all of its data.
 Both the bidding system and the chat system are stored in ScyllaDB.
 “It’s already everything.
 We don’t have another database.”
 It’s fast.
 No caching system is needed.
 Weixi contentedly reported, “I’ve been very happy with it.”

 Sleeper runs on GCP.
 They have 9 nodes with 32 cores and 128 GB RAM per node, with about 300 GB of unique data (nearly 1 TB with a replication factor of 3).
 They can now easily manage burst traffic that can reach 100,000 writes per second, and still have room to grow.
 They also use Kubernetes (GKE) to manage their deployment, and also use Confluent Kafka as a push notification system and for segmentation of users.

-With Scylla, the real-time big data database, Sleeper is continuing to grow and thrive.
+With ScyllaDB, the real-time big data database, Sleeper is continuing to grow and thrive.
 While some other fantasy sports apps are shedding players, the Sleeper team are drawing in more players by expanding beyond US-based real-world sports.
 They now also offer fantasy League of Legends, where you can draft your favorite esports players.
 This has grown their user base in both Europe and South Korea.